 RA can also cause morning stiffness, fatigue, insomnia, and flu-like symptoms.
 Some people don’t feel like eating and may lose weight.
 About 20 percent of people with RA will develop lumps or nodules under the skin.

 Though RA can affect anyone at any time, it’s more likely to attack women than men.
-The Centers for Disease Control and Prevention (CDC) estimates that about 60 percent of people with RA are women.
+The (CDC) estimates that about 60 percent of people with RA are women.
 Risk increases with age and is highest for those between 40 and 60 years old.
 Scientists also believe there may be a genetic factor.
 People with family members who suffer from RA or another autoimmune disease may be at a higher risk for RA themselves.

 Doctors use a variety of tests to diagnosis RA.
 No one test is definitive, but several tests can provide an accurate picture.
 Blood tests will look for specific antibodies related to the disease, as well as for markers that indicate inflammation.
 An ultrasound, X-ray, or magnetic resonance imaging (MRI) allows the doctor to check for damage in the joint.
 A sample of the synovial fluid from the joint may also show irregularities that indicate the presence of the disease.